 A third strand of Iain's academic work is Architectural Management, which he delivers at postgraduate level in ESALA through the Master of Architecture degree, engaging students in subjects of practice management, building procurement and statutory regulation.
 He also runs the Part 3 Contract Game event for candidates of the Scottish Professional Examination.
 He has been a member of the Examination Committee for the Authority for the Professional Architect's Examination in Scotland (APEAS).

-Previous research includes design for Special Needs Groups including Design for Autism and Effective Briefing Techniques for Building Users with Communication Difficulties.
-Previous Knowledge Exchange Projects include a study of The Impact of the Built Environment on Service Provision for ARK Housing Association, with academics from Heriot-Watt University.
+Previous research includes work with disenfranchised users of the built environment, 'Design for Autism' (2009) and 'Effective Briefing Techniques for Building Users with Communication Difficulties' (2011) being two notable previous publications.
+Knowledge Exchange Projects have included a study of 'The Impact of the Built Environment on Service Provision' for ARK Housing Association, with academics from Heriot-Watt University.

 From 2013-2017 Iain was Co-Investigator on ‘Mobility, Mood and Place’, leading Work Package 1 of the project, investigating the design of age friendly places through research and co-design with older people around the UK.

 More recent research has included a Knowledge Exchange project with the Wheatley Housing Group, assisting them with the development of a contemporary property development and technology strategy and investigating how the urban cemetery can be considered as a place for human activity beyond internment and remembrance.